Prices are subject to change without notice. Current prices at our stores override all previously published prices.

 It's derived from the nectar of flowers, the same source as honey.
 Natural beeswax has several desirable properties, including its natural, sweet smell and its smokeless and dripless characteristics.
 Beeswax also has a relatively high melting point, approximately 145°F. This means, with attention to keeping the wick properly trimmed, a beeswax candle can burn more slowly than a comparable candle made of paraffin.
 Melted beeswax shrinks very little upon cooling, which means that the liquid volume is close to or equal to its dry weight.
 Because it doesn't shrink much, extra care must be used to prevent its sticking in molds.

-Our beeswax is 100% organic, domestic and filtered.
+Our beeswax is filtered.
 The color of the wax may vary by season.

 All contents related to Georgies' products copyright 2023.
 All rights reserved.